justintosh/cpanel-webmail/README.md

 ## What Should be Done?

-1. In your domain registra, point your NAMESERVER to the following Digital Ocean nameserver:
+1. In your domain registrar, point your NAMESERVER to the following Digital Ocean nameserver:

   ```
   ns1.digitalocean.com